 Only confessed disciples of our Lord Jesus Christ are proper candidates for Baptism (Acts 2:38, 41, 47; 5:13, 14).
 Baptism in water is the God-ordained sign of one's personal union with Christ in His death, burial, and resurrection, and the door of entrance into the visible community of the people of God.
-Immersion in water is the biblical mode of baptism, is necessary for its due administration, and is the only mode to be administered by this church.
+Immersion in water is the biblical mode of baptism, and is the only mode to be administered by this church.